 The Christian Forum for Reconciliation in Northeast Asia

-The core program of the Northeast Asia Initiative is the Christian Forum for Reconciliation in Northeast Asia, held every spring.
-The forum is a five-day intensive leadership institute based on the same model as the African Great Lakes Initiative and the Duke Summer Institute for Reconciliation.
+The core program of the Northeast Asia Initiative is the Christian Forum for Reconciliation in Northeast Asia, held annually.
+The forum is an intensive leadership institute based on the same model as the African Great Lakes Initiative and the Duke Summer Institute for Reconciliation.
 Through the program, participants engage in worship, relationship-building, learning, seminars, and engaging contextual challenges with fellow Christian leaders across many of the conflicts and divides of Northeast Asia.
 The forum’s pedagogical model is guided by a biblical framework of reconciliation featuring distinguished teachers, both practitioners and scholars.

 The Northeast Asia Initiative would not be possible without mutually transformative engagement with partner organizations and leaders who provide various gifts and resources to the initiative.
 Current partners with Duke Divinity School include: